onezhazha233/Undertale-Engine-modded-by-Zhazha/README.md

 ##### v1.7 Replaced array with list which was made to save the boards,maybe completely fixed the error when you destroy boards.
 ##### v1.8 Rewrited bluesoul and platform so that fixed bug of unavailing slam soul.
 ##### v1.9 You can change the alpha of background and frame of board, but the change of alpha of Cover-Board is nonlinear, be careful when you change it.
+##### v1.10 Added menu dialog candidate system, you can add multiple dialogs and when an enemy's turn ends(your turn start), random one of dialogs will be displayed; Added some functions to get enemy's position, make you decide where to create battle_dialog_enemy easier.
+These two systems are suitable to multiple enemies battle.